AdobeDocs/workfront.nl-NL/help/quicksilver/planning/requests/approve-request.md

 1. (Facultatief) klik **goedkeurt** pictogram ![](assets/approvals-icon.png) in de hoger-juiste hoek van het verzoek om de fiatteurs te bekijken.
 1. Klik **Overzicht en keur** goed, dan kies één van het volgende: <!--did they fix the button and removed the &??-->

-   * **keur** goed: Om het verzoek goed te keuren.
+   * **keur** goed: Dit keurt het verzoek goed.
 Er wordt direct een record gemaakt voor het recordtype dat aan het aanvraagformulier is gekoppeld.
-   * **Weigeren**: Om het verzoek te verwerpen.
-Er wordt geen record gemaakt voor het recordtype dat aan het aanvraagformulier is gekoppeld. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??-->
+   * **Weigeren**: Dit verwerpt het verzoek.
+Er wordt geen record gemaakt voor het recordtype dat aan het aanvraagformulier is gekoppeld. <!--check to see if there is a notification sent to the requestor about it being rejected OR approved??--> <!--checking with PM what happens with the other approvers when one of them is rejecting it: does it ask them to approve it?
+Deleted the request? -->